sw565/res_map/README.md

 # res_map
-PTC calculation of the positions of fixed points in the phase space
+Use the map-based method PTC to calculate the fixed points in the phase space when the horizontal tune of a storge ring is near 3vx, 4vx, or 5vx

 Require library/packages Bmad and sim_utils (https://github.com/bmad-sim/bmad-ecosystem)